borti4938/n64adv2_fw/README.md

 | **Vertical - Bloom effect** \[10\] | 0% | Makes scanline strength pixel-intensity dependent<br>- 0% means that the scanlines are drawn as calculated<br>- 100% means that the scanlines strength is reduced down to 0 for maximum pixel intensity<br>- above or below 100% means that the scanlines strength is reduced to 0 before maximum pixel intensity or never completely reduced to 0, respectively |

 \[8\] _Input mode_ can be changed using **L** or **R** button on the controller.
 \[9\] Even though scanline drawing is interconnected with the scaler, best results will be achieved for full integer scaling factors.
-Scaling factor must be at least 2x to have scanlines drawn.
+Another rule is, the larger the scaling factor the better the look.
 \[10\] A script for simulating the scanline behavior is available under [scrips/scanline\_sim.m](./scrips/scanline_sim.m)

 #### VI-Processing